In-Season Strategy: Saving Your Fantasy Baseball Season

 When you’re trading these quality starters, just make sure you’re not giving up too many strikeouts in the process.
 Ideally, you’ll get seven to 10 starting pitchers with decent K-rates and be able to stream them through your pitching staff.
 Strikeouts and wins can pile up fast when you have four or five two-start pitchers in a given week.
 Because we’ve given up the battle in quality (ERA & WHIP), we have to use a barrage of quantity (Wins & Strikeouts).

 In order to pull this off, you’re going to need to target pitchers who get a bad wrap because of their ugly ratios, but who still pile up the Ks.
 I find it very hard to target Wins, so you just have to hope the quantity of starts gets you enough.
 Remember, we’re in a desperate situation here.
-You’re not going to get back in the money by conventional means.
+It’s not going to be pretty, but you’re not going to get back in the money by conventional means.

 I’d be remiss if I didn’t mention the possibility of exploiting the saves category.
 After all, it is probably the category where one player can make the largest difference in points.